StjerneIdioten/I3D-Blender-Addon/README.md

 ## Access

-Developement Access is not Guaranteed, you must have "some" experience at using  the following -
+This has mostly been a solo project so far, but any help is appreciated.
+In case of wanting to join, the following knowledge is required:

-1. Git version control
+* Git version control
-2. Knowledge of Python 3
+* Knowledge of Python 3
-3. Knowledge of Blender 2.8
+* Knowledge of Blender 2.8

 ## Sources